Sunday, May 25, 2014

 Thinking that it was likely to be another washout, we were milling about the lot when we came upon some poor souls who had southeast vista seats left over, but no beer.
 We arranged a simple barter transaction.
 They got beer, we got seats.
 They got the better end of that deal.
 Although they actually got the cars lined up, about the time Mr. Hulman told the gentlemen to start their engines, the rains came again.
 No racing today.

-I did however, come across another group of people that had had their fill of Indy for 1973.
+As we returned to our car, we came across another group of people that had had their fill of Indy for 1973.
 As they were wandering toward their car in the lot, they offered their tickets up to anyone who wanted them.
 Free.
 They's simply had enough.
 Figuring it couldn't rain forever, I asked for two.
 Then I looked at the tickets.
 Penthouse Paddock.
 Best seats in the house.
 I was stunned.
 If only it would quit raining.

 Soaked, disgusted and in need of a good meal, I headed for my parent's home in Anderson.
 I asked my mother if she would wake me at 7 am, and told her that I had great seats for the 500.
 For the third day, it dawned overcast and rainy.
 From all I was hearing on WIBC, there was almost no chance that the track would get dry anytime soon.
 My father, on his way off to work, asked if I would mow the grass.